-HOW TO DO DAILY DEVOTIONS
+HOW TO DO A DAILY DEVOTIONS!

 The Bible is its own best teacher.
 The Bible however is not arranged like an encyclopedia.
 You cannot go to chapter 1 and read everything about God and go to chapter 2 to read everything about Jesus, etc. Remember when reading the Bible the verses and chapter breaks are placed in the scriptures by man.
 It is better to read by paragraph, these too are man-made but they do conform better to the original language than verses.
 Some ground rules need to be set up first: